 If you are a non-visa national studying at Queen's for less than 6 months and intending to apply for immigration permission on arrival, you will not have the opportunity to do this because there is no immigration control at your UK arrival point (i.e. between Dublin and Belfast).
 However, when you arrive into the Republic of Ireland you may be granted statutory immigration authorisation known as 'deemed leave'.
-If applicable to you, deemed leave will permit study in the UK for up to 6 months, further information is available on the UKCISA website.
+If applicable to you, deemed leave will permit study in the UK for up to 6 months.